16 Writing Quiz and Exam Questions

 Writing matching questions:

-Matching questions require the learner to match the “stem” with the “response” and identify the relationship between them.
-Matching is ideal for terms with definition, causes and effects, concepts with examples or pictures, events and dates, achievements and people, descriptions or applications and principles and functions, and parts.
+Matching questions require the learner to match the “stem” with the “response” and identify their relationship.
+Matching is ideal for terms with definitions, causes and effects, concepts with examples or pictures, events and dates, achievements and people, descriptions or applications and principles and functions, and parts.

 Writing short answer questions: